Darkhero766/Hireath_highway/README.md

 ### Motivation
-I am an antique lover and love wuth sounds that's why it come to mind mind a t first to make retro antique music player.
+I am an antique lover and love with sounds that's why it come to mind mind a t first to make retro antique music player.
+I love to listen religious recitation so it  give me motivation of making something peaceful and pure vibes with wooden texture.
+I also added modern touch to beautify it.

 ### 💭Design
 - Antique and retro design for both units (big and mini).